jeremy2206/Json-to-Box-converter/README.md

-# unfinished and fully functional
+# unfinished and not fully functional